Moonsong-Labs/stone-prover-cli/README.md

 ### Run and prove one or more programs/PIEs with the Starknet bootloader

+If you want to prove one or more programs and PIEs by running them with the Starknet bootloader, you can use the `--with-bootloader` option.

 ```shell
 stone-prover-cli prove --with-bootloader program1.json program2.json pie1.zip
 ```

 ### Verify a proof

+If you want to verify the generated proof file, run:

 ```shell
 stone-prover-cli verify proof.json